andrew/ultimate-awesome/README.md

 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation", accepted by AI Magazine 2024.
 - [laravel-awesome](https://github.com/putheakhem/laravel-awesome) - The best place for getting started with Laravel.
 - [awesome-generative-ai-meets-julia-language](https://github.com/svilupp/awesome-generative-ai-meets-julia-language) - Comprehensive guide to generative AI projects and resources in Julia.
+- [awesome-ngo](https://github.com/thiras/awesome-ngo) - A curated list of FOSS (Free and Open-source Software), freemium tools and guides for NGOs.
 - [awesome-ibmcloud](https://github.com/victorshinya/awesome-ibmcloud) - A curated list of awesome IBM Cloud SDKs, open source repositories, tools, blogs and other resources.
 - [awesome-seeds](https://github.com/88250/awesome-seeds) - 🌱 发现新鲜有趣的小型开源项目，欢迎投稿！.
-- [awesome-locust](https://github.com/aliesbelik/awesome-locust) - A collection of resources covering different aspects of Locust load testing tool usage.
 - [awesome-openai-whisper](https://github.com/ancs21/awesome-openai-whisper) - A curated list of awesome OpenAI's Whisper.
 - [Awesome-GenAI-Watermarking](https://github.com/and-mill/Awesome-GenAI-Watermarking) - A curated list of watermarking schemes for generative AI models.
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.